 The government is looking at calling on lenders to help improve the energy performance of properties in the UK.
 Soon lenders may be asked to track and disclose annually the average rating of the properties they are lending against.
-The government are also proposing that lenders should consider the ratings as part of their criteria and encourage additional borrowing for those properties which are greener (green mortgages).
+The government is also proposing that lenders should consider the ratings as part of their criteria and encourage additional borrowing for those properties which are greener (Greener Mortgages).

 What are Greener Mortgages?

 Virgin Money recently announced its Greener Mortgages for borrowers buying eco-friendly new-build houses, while Nationwide offers cashback to energy-efficient homeowners.

 Virgin Money’s Greener Mortgages reward customers who buy greener, new-build homes which have an Energy Performance Certificate (EPC) or Predicted Energy Assessment (PEA) rating of A or B.

 Meanwhile, borrowers who buy energy-efficient homes can now earn up to £500 cash back with the new Nationwide mortgage.